SL13PNIR/night-miner/ARCHITECTURE.md

 ## Troubleshooting

-See README.md for common issues and solutions.
+See TROUBLESHOOTING.md for common issues and solutions.

-## Contributing

-This is a standalone miner for the NIGHT token Scavenger Mine program.

-Improvements welcome:
-- Performance optimizations
-- Bug fixes
-- Documentation improvements
-- Platform-specific enhancements

-## License

-See README.md for license information.

 ## Acknowledgments